Codecademy/docs/content/c/concepts/data-types/data-types.md

   - 'paths/computer-science'
 ---

 In C, **data types** are units of value stored in memory through [variables](https://www.codecademy.com/resources/docs/c/variables).
-There are different kinds of data types that determine their size and functionality.
+Different kinds of data types determine their size and functionality.

 ## Static Typing